Zombie Reddy

-Zombie Reddy is a 2021 Indian Telugu-language action zombie comedy film directed by Prasanth Varma, and stars Teja Sajja, Anandhi, and Daksha Nagarkar.
+Zombie Reddy is a 2021 Indian Telugu-language horror comedy crime thriller film directed by Prasanth Varma and starring Teja Sajja, Anandhi, and Daksha Nagarkar.
 Produced by Apple Trees Studios, the film is marketed as the first zombie film in Telugu cinema.
 Set in the district of Kurnool, the film is partially based on COVID-19 pandemic.
 The film was released on 5 February 2021.
+Following its acquisition by Aha, it premiered on 26 March 2021.

 Plot

-Mario is a game designer from Hyderabad, but his father berates him for being a gamer and tells him to get a real job.
-Mario develops a game along with his friends Bhadram and Maggie which becomes famous overnight but they detect a bug that causes the game to crash at higher levels.
-A frustrated Mario calls his friend, Kalyan, also the programmer but Kalyan tells them that he is getting married.
-He invites them to Kurnool district for his wedding, promising to fix the code.
+Mario is a game designer from Hyderabad who, along with his friends Bhadram and Maggie, develops a successful video game.
+However, they soon discover a bug that causes the game to crash at higher levels.
+Mario contacts Kalyan, the programmer, for help, but Kalyan informs them he is getting married and invites them to Rayalseema, promising to fix the code after his wedding.